Alcohol (drug): Early modern period

 The Gin Craze was a period in the first half of the 18th century when the consumption of gin increased rapidly in Great Britain, especially in London.
-By 1743, England was drinking 2.2 gallons (10 litres) of gin per person per year.
+By 1743, The average English person was drinking 2.2 gallons (10 litres) of gin per year.
 The Sale of Spirits Act 1750 (commonly known as the Gin Act 1751) was an Act of the Parliament of Great Britain (24 Geo.
 2. c.
 40) which was enacted to reduce the consumption of gin and other distilled spirits, a popular pastime that was regarded as one of the primary causes of crime in London.

 Modern period

 Navy personnel on liberty at Mogmog Island.
 Enlisted men lounge about a tiny island with plenty of beer.

 The rum ration (also called the tot) was a daily amount of rum given to sailors on Royal Navy ships.
 It started 1866 and was abolished in 1970 after concerns that the intake of strong alcohol would lead to unsteady hands when working machinery.

 The Andrew Johnson alcoholism debate is the dispute, originally conducted among the general public, and now typically a question for historians, about whether or not Andrew Johnson, the 17th president of the United States (1865–1869), drank to excess.

 The prohibition in the United States era was the period from 1920 to 1933 when the United States prohibited the production, importation, transportation, and sale of alcoholic beverages.
-The nationwide ban on alcoholic beverages, was repealed by the passage of the Twenty-first Amendment to the United States Constitution on December 5, 1933.
+The nationwide ban on alcoholic beverages, was repealed by the passage of the Twenty-first Amendment to the United States Constitution on 5 December 1933.

 The Bratt System was a system that was used in Sweden (1919–1955) and similarly in Finland (1944–1970) to control alcohol consumption, by rationing of liquor.
 Every citizen allowed to consume alcohol was given a booklet called a motbok (viinakortti in Finland), in which a stamp was added each time a purchase was made at Systembolaget (in Sweden) and Alko (in Finland).
-A similar system also existed in Estonia between July 1, 1920, to December 31, 1925.
+A similar system also existed in Estonia between 1 July 1920, to 31 December 1925.
 The stamps were based on the amount of alcohol bought.
 When a certain amount of alcohol had been bought, the owner of the booklet had to wait until next month to buy more.

 The Medicinal Liquor Prescriptions Act of 1933 was a law passed by Congress in response to the abuse of medicinal liquor prescriptions during Prohibition.

 Gilbert Paul Jordan (aka The Boozing Barber) was a Canadian serial killer who is believed to have committed the so-called "alcohol murders" between 1965–c.
 2004 in Vancouver, British Columbia.